OpenMDAO/dymos/docs/source/examples/brachistochrone.rst

 * Set the state options (bounds, scaling, etc).
 In this case we use :code:`fix_initial` and :code:`fix_final` to specify whether the initial/final values are included as design variables.

-* Add controls to the problem.
-We can add static or dynamic controls and tie them (or their derivatives) to the parameters in the ODE system.
+* Add controls and design parameters to the phase.
+We can add design parameters or dynamic controls and tie them (or their derivatives) to the parameters in the ODE system.

 * Set the objective.
 Here we seek to minimize the final time.